 \subsection{Background}

-We test our optimization formulation~\eqref{prob:TEOMIO} and the associated solution methods from Section~\ref{sec:solutionmethods} using tree ensemble models estimated from real data sets.
-We consider several real data sets; the details are provided in Table~\ref{table:datasets}.
+We test our optimization formulation~\eqref{prob:TEOMIO} and the associated solution methods from Section~\ref{sec:solutionmethods} using tree ensemble models estimated from real data sets, whose details are provided in Table~\ref{table:datasets}.
 We wish to point out that in these data sets, the independent variables may in reality not be controllable.
-However, despite this, the data sets are still useful in that they will furnish us with real tree ensemble models for evaluating our optimization methodology.
+However, they are still useful in that they furnish us with real tree ensemble models for evaluating our optimization methodology.